 - any other losses that are a direct result of the slip and fall or other accident.

 Personal Injury FAQ: What Does Premises Liability Insurance Cover?

-Many property owners, including homeowners, business owners, landlords and even municipalities may secure premises liability insurance.
-For business, the coverage tends to be more robust, whereas the coverage tends to be more limited for homeowners.
+Many property owners, including homeowners, business owners, landlords, and even municipalities may secure premises liability insurance.
+For businesses, the coverage tends to be more robust, whereas the coverage tends to be more limited for homeowners.

 Homeowner’s insurance policies include some premises liability coverage.
 For instance, your insurance may cover dog bites or slip and falls.
 Some business liability insurance plans also include premises liability coverage.